Helping an Alcoholic Loved One

 • Reducing social activities and hobbies to drink

-• Being unable to fulfill responsibilities due to alcohol use
+• Failing to fulfill responsibilities due to alcohol use

 • Developing a high tolerance for alcohol

-• Continuing to drink despite social, physical, or relationship issues
+• Continuing to drink despite social, physical, or relationship problems

 Signs Your Loved One Has a Drinking Problem

-Alcohol dependence can result in serious life consequences, such as health problems, legal issues, or difficulty with work or school.
-Seeking treatment for AUD in its early stages can help your loved one avoid these impacts later in life.
-While individuals will experience AUD in different ways, certain symptoms are more common than others.
+Alcohol dependence can result in serious consequences, including health complications, legal problems, and difficulties at work or school.
+Early treatment for AUD can help your loved one avoid these negative outcomes.
+While everyone’s experience with alcoholism is unique, some symptoms are especially common.

 High Alcohol Tolerance

-A person with AUD drinks often, and over time, they will begin to build a tolerance for alcohol.
-As a result, they will need to drink larger amounts in order to feel the same effect.
-They may also drink more frequently.
-If you notice your loved one drinking large amounts of alcohol to feel a buzz, they may have AUD.
+A person with AUD often drinks heavily, causing their tolerance to increase over time.
+They may need larger amounts of alcohol to feel the same effects and may drink more frequently.
+If you notice your loved one consuming large quantities just to feel a buzz, AUD may be present.

 Hidden Alcohol Use